ivansible/devel/roles/dev-user/README.md

 `workspace` group, this role will install private SSH keys for remote user under `~/.ssh`.
 Otherwise, this step will be skipped.

     dev_user_keys_files: <playbook_dir>/files/secret/vanko-*.key

 The list of private key files to install.
 It can be overridden in `group_vars/workspace/secret/dev-user.yml`.
 The list must not be empty, if `dev_user_install_keys` is *true*.

+    dev_user_require_keys: true

+By default this is _true_ and script will abort if the list of private key files is empty.
+Set this to _false_ if you want to enable empty list of keys.

     dev_user_rev_ssh_host: revssh